ar929/syn-data-comp/README.md

 # Code and Supplementary Materials for: Comparison of Conventional and Generative Methods in Synthetic Data Generation
+Repository supporting our paper "Conventional Augmentation is More Effective than ImageGPT and GANs?
+A Comparison of Synthetic Data Evaluation Methods"

+Key files:
-Notebook for reproducing results from my paper on comparing SDGs
+- `reproduce_results.ipynb`: Notebook for reproducing all of the results
+- `img_transformation.py`: Our conventional augmentation function, comprising of transformations from `torchvision`